MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/configure-endpoints-sccm-windows-defender-advanced-threat-protection.md

 <span id="sccm1606"/>
 ## Onboard Windows 10 machines using System Center Configuration Manager (current branch) version 1606
-System Center Configuration Manager (SCCM) (current branch) version 1606, has UI integrated support for configuring and managing Windows Defender ATP on endpoints.
+System Center Configuration Manager (SCCM) (current branch) version 1606, has UI integrated support for configuring and managing Windows Defender ATP on machines.
 For more information, see [Support for Windows Defender Advanced Threat Protection service](https://go.microsoft.com/fwlink/p/?linkid=823682).

 >[!NOTE]
 > If you’re using SCCM client version 1606 with server version 1610 or above, you must upgrade the client version to match the server version.

 <span id="sccm1602"/>
 ## Onboard Windows 10 machines using System Center Configuration Manager earlier versions
-You can use existing System Center Configuration Manager functionality to create a policy to configure your endpoints.
+You can use existing System Center Configuration Manager functionality to create a policy to configure your machines.
 This is supported in the following System Center Configuration Manager versions:

 - System Center 2012 Configuration Manager
 - System Center 2012 R2 Configuration Manager